davemaurer/daily_exercises/questions-and-answers/questions.md

 15. Do you have to instantiate a class in order to be able to call methods on it?
 How could you call a method on a class that hasn't been instantiated?
 (Hint: self)

+16. How many values can one variable store?